 February in Sweden – outside it’s cold and dark, but the lab is lit up with the warm, beaming smiles of the SOLVE team of protein, polymer and nanoparticle characterization experts.
 We can only surmise that their Wyatt instruments are humming along, helping meet and solve the team’s latest analytical challenges.

 SOLVE Research and Consultancy is a contract analytical lab, located in Lund, Sweden, dedicated to providing clients with comprehensive knowledge about their materials through multiple characterization techniques.
-The analytical services are mainly built around Wyatt instrumentation, especially Eclipse® asymmetric-flow field-flow fractionation (AF4), used on a daily basis.
+The analytical services are mainly built around Wyatt instrumentation, especially the Eclipse™, used on a daily basis.

 The company was spun off from Lund University in 2012, where Professor Karl-Gustav Wahlund was a pioneer in the research and development of AF4 methodology.
 The three founders—Lars Nilsson, J. Ray Runyon and Matilda Ulmius Storm—all used AF4 in their academic research.
 “We were approached by different companies who wanted help with their material analyses.
 One thing led to another and we decided to start a business to be able to offer analyses for customers,” said Matilda Ulmius Storm, now CEO.